 Flying high!
 A third interview!!!
 This could be it!
 This could be my chance to return to the theatre!
 This could be my chance to work in a social, engaging environment again!
 At just the right time, a possibility for a full-time position seemed to be coming along.

 We were leaving for two weeks in Germany, so I headed in to have my final interview two days after we returned.
 Again, another fun interview.
 I felt like they were selling this great company to me instead of the other way around.
 I left knowing I was going to get an offer and was kind of surprised to not get it that day.

 The next day I got the call while we were at the beach with friends.
 I returned the call on our way home and was given the most flattering offer ever.
 They didn’t just want me for the job, they needed me to be a member of their family.
 “You have to go back to work in the theater and we need to be the place you do it.”

 I was thrilled with everything except the actual offer.
-Markus, my husband, and I had already discussed what it needed to be in order to accept it and had decided that virtually anything would help us financially and the number was higher than I expected for entry level, which was great.
+Oliver, my husband, and I had already discussed what it needed to be in order to accept it and had decided that virtually anything would help us financially and the number was higher than I expected for entry-level, which was great.
 One week of vacation was hard to swallow, particularly when we don’t have any family in the area.

-After getting answers to some follow up questions the next day, we decided I would take the job.
-We made plans for Aidan after school and for family breakfasts before I’d go to work every day.
+After getting answers to some follow-up questions the next day, we decided I would take the job.
+We made plans for Liam after school and for family breakfasts before I’d go to work every day.
 We headed out to celebrate but the only thing I could do was fight back tears.
 Something didn’t feel right.